Rollo98/react-threejs/README.md

 # ReactJS + ThreeJS

 "Lorem Ipsum" is a template for a portofolio website or a description website about someone.
+[Live demo](https://rollo98.github.io/react-threejs)

 ### Prerequisites